IgniteUI/igniteui-docfx/en/components/grids_templates/column_resizing.md

 **Pixels**

-Resizing columns with widths in pixels works by directly adding or subtracting the horizontal amount of the mouse movement from the size of the column.
+Resizing columns with width in pixels works by directly adding or subtracting the horizontal amount of the mouse movement from the size of the column.

 **Percentages**

-Resizing column with widths in percentages, the horizontal amount of the mouse movement in pixels is translated roughly to its percentage amount relative to the grid width.
-This means that a column may appear to snap to a certain size when resizing ends.
-Percentages sizes are only integers and there are usually some pixels lost when sizing a column in this way.
+When resizing columns with width in percentages, the horizontal amount of the mouse movement in pixels translates roughly to its percentage amount relative to the grid width.
+The columns remain responsive and any future grid resizing will still reflect on the columns as well.

 #### Restrict column resizing